Core Competency and Comprehensive Exams

-BIOL 7005.
-Coastal Ecological Processes (4).
-Fundamental concepts of chemistry and biology within the context of the coastal zone with emphasis on local ecosystems
+- Coastal Ecological Processes (4).
+Fundamental concepts of chemistry and biology within the context of the coastal zone with emphasis on local ecosystems.

-PADM 7004.
-Marine Policy, Governance, and Law (3).
-Processes, politics, laws, and institutions as they affect marine, coastal, and climate policy in the United States
+- Marine Policy, Governance, and Law (3).
+Processes, politics, laws, and institutions as they affect marine, coastal, and climate policy in the United States.

 Core Competency Examination

-The successful passing of an interdisciplinary dissertation proposal will constitute the comprehensive examination for CRM students.
-At both of these stages, the dissertation committee, can pass the student, recommend additional coursework, or recommend that the students program of study be terminated.
+For all CRM students, the interdisciplinary dissertation proposal defense constitutes the comprehensive examination.
+Based upon the student’s performance on the comprehensive examination, the dissertation committee: can pass the student, recommend additional coursework, or recommend that the students program of study be terminated.
 Failure to pass either the proposal or final defense of the dissertation within two attempts will result in the termination of the student's program of study.

-Students who have passed both the Core Competency Examinations and the Dissertation Proposal shall be considered candidates for the PhD in Coastal Resources Management.
+Students who have passed both the Core Competency Examinations and the dissertation proposal defense shall be considered candidates for the PhD in Coastal Resources Management.

 Schedule: Comprehensive examinations shall be scheduled by the student in consultation with the Doctoral Advisory Committee, but may not take place before the student's final semester of course requirements.
 Prior to scheduling the exams, the student, committee, and CRM director will meet, to ensure that the roles and responsibilities of the committee are clear to all and that the student understands the nature, expected level of academic preparation, and procedures governing the examination process.